Best True Wireless Earbuds (2026): AirPods Pro 3, Sony WF-1000XM6, Bose QC, Sennheiser Compared

-Great earbuds aren’t just about ‘big bass’—they’re about fit, stability, call quality, and not getting trapped in a codec ecosystem.
-Here’s how to buy smart in 2026.
+Updated May 2026.
+Great earbuds aren't about big bass — they're about fit, stability, call quality, and not getting trapped in a codec ecosystem.
+Six earbuds actually worth buying in 2026, with honest notes on ANC, battery, and which features are marketing fluff.

 True wireless earbuds (TWS) are the most emotionally expensive tech purchase.